Telephone Triage

 This key contextual information can quickly identify high-risk patients or problems.
 This process, while appearing superficial, yields valuable information and often takes as little as 60 seconds.

 Using critical-thinking skills, the nurse must quickly recognize when collection of more data is appropriate.
-Whereas in the case of chest pain, the nurse may quickly elicit key data and make a decision, a case of vague abdominal pain requires gathering larger quantities of detailed information.
+In the case of a potential life-threatening, emergency situations such as loss of consciousness, head trauma, or chest pain, the nurse may quickly elicit key data and make a decision.
+But a case of vague abdominal pain requires gathering larger quantities of detailed information.

 Rapid assessment and prioritization is referred to as a global assessment, intended to quickly recognize an emergent situation that requires aborting the formal assessment process and directing the caller to the emergency department (see “SAVED” below).
 However, most calls are not emergent and require eliciting an adequate symptom and patient history.